CT56567/pleasy/README.md

 varc: varbase-project install using composer

+# STRUCTURE

+Currently each site is stored under /var/www/sitename, eg /var/www/d9 When a site is backuped up 'pl backup d9' the backup is stored in pleasy/sitebackups/d9 The backup title includes the time and git reference.f This backup can then be restored to another site eg 'pl restore d9 stg_d9'.
+This command will list all the backups and you can choose which one to restore.

 # VARBASE

 It provides various scripts for development processes which incorporate composer, cmi and backup.
-It includes three stages, dev (called loc for local), stg and prod.
 Communication with the production server is via drush and git or scp.
 This project is also based on the varbase two repository structure, varbase and varbase-project.
 This is a good way to go since most updates to varbase don't need to be updated on a varbase based project.
 Those that do are included in varbase-project.
 There are also a lot less files to track in varbase-project than varbase itself.
-It provides an intelligent separation.

 A particular site based project needs to include site specific files which should be stored on a private repository for backup.
-When moving from dev to prod the git repositories will be swapped.

 # WORKFLOW

-Git is the fastest and easiest way to move files.
-There are three repositories
+There are several ways to run the workflow.
+The simplest is via tar files.
+Once you have a production server, eg vanilla ubuntu 20.04 server.
+You should follow the server readme to setup the server.
+Once the server is setup you need to add your production server details to pl.yml.
+You will then be able to push up your site to the server, eg 'pl prodow d9'.
+'Prodow' stands for PRODuction OverWrite,

 Opencourse (ocrepo): A repo for just the code for opencourse (dev environment)